MechanicalRock/mechanicalrock.github.io/_posts/2020-02-24-transit-gateway.md

 Today we will focus on how to deploy an AWS Multi-Account, Muli-VPC Transit Gateway Hub and Spoke Networking solution to integrate with your On-Premise network via a VPN connection.
 Workload VPC's will be isolated from each other, meaning that each Workload VPC will only be allowed to communicate with the central "Networking" Account VPC and the On-Premise network.
 Workload VPC Subnets will all be private, with the Networking VPC hosting private and public subnets for Egress Internet traffic.

-As a bonuse with Transit Gateway, we now get Centralized Monitoring with [Transit Gateway Network Manager](https://aws.amazon.com/transit-gateway/network-manager/) .
+As a bonus with Transit Gateway, we now get Centralized Monitoring with [Transit Gateway Network Manager](https://aws.amazon.com/transit-gateway/network-manager/) .
 Providing centralized logs, Geo-location of your network connectivity  and realtime network topology maps showing connectivity status from VPN all the way down to the VPC level.

 The Architecture we are going to deploy as code(Cloudformation) is illustrated below: